eandf/notify-cyber/README.md

 The complete dataset of all cybersecurity news articles collected and displayed throughout Notify Cyber's operation is available in [`./docs/db.json`](./docs/db.json).
 This file contains the entire collection of articles aggregated during the platform's active period.

+## Architecture Overview

+Notify Cyber was built as a distributed system leveraging free-tier cloud services and local infrastructure.
+Here's how everything worked together:

+**Domain & Hosting**: The domain was originally registered through Google Domains (now SquareSpace Domains).
+The entire frontend and all serverless functions were hosted on Vercel's free plan, which also provided web analytics for tracking site usage.

+**Database**: A single PostgreSQL table hosted on Supabase's free tier served as the central data repository.
+This simple yet effective design stored all aggregated cybersecurity news articles with their metadata.

+**Collector Infrastructure**: The collector ran 1-2 times daily to update the database.
+It was primarily hosted on a personal Raspberry Pi 3B+ at home, with failover to a Linode instance during travel.
+The collector operated as a Docker container on Debian-based Linux, using various scraping tools including requests, BeautifulSoup, cloudscraper, and newspaper3k.
+Notably, no browser-rendering scraping was required—all content was successfully extracted without JavaScript rendering.

+**Data Sources & Processing**: Initially, the system cloned the entire CVEProject/cvelist repository (https://github.com/CVEProject/cvelist) to parse thousands of JSON-formatted CVE records.
+However, this approach proved computationally intensive and was eventually replaced with more efficient request + BeautifulSoup methods.
+Article summarization evolved through three OpenAI models: starting with gpt-3.5-turbo, upgrading to gpt-3.5-turbo-16k for longer content, and finally settling on gpt-4o-mini for optimal cost and performance.

+**Data Pipeline**: The collector would fetch raw article data, clean and normalize it, generate AI-powered summaries via OpenAI's API, and push the processed content directly to the Supabase database.

+**API Purpose**: The Express-based API wasn't essential for Notify Cyber's core functionality.
+It was deployed primarily to enable other projects, such as TARS (https://github.com/MehmetMHY/TARS), to easily consume the cybersecurity news database.

 ## Core Components

 The Notify Cyber ecosystem consists of several key components working together to deliver a seamless user experience.